kontakta39/SoftUni-CSharp-Software-Engineering/08. ASP.NET Advanced/BookWebStore/README.md

 If you don't have Git installed, download it from: [https://git-scm.com/download/win](https://git-scm.com/download/win)

-During installation, choose: Git from the command line and also from 3rd-party software
+During the installation, choose: Git from the command line and also from 3rd-party software

-After installation, verify in CMD or PowerShell:
+After the installation, verify in CMD or PowerShell:
 ```bash
 git --version
 ```